roboticaml/roboticaml.github.io/about-robotica-machine-learning.md

 Robotica is a new breed of corporation: a business where we are compelled to "be good".
 We have partnered with the charity [Cued Speech UK](https://www.cuedspeech.co.uk/){:target="_blank"} to deliver digital communications assistants to facilitate effective communication between speaking and non-hearing people.
 Cassie and Niki are avatars developed and integrated by Robotica and [Kara](https://kara.tech){:target="_blank"} to offer accessibility in the workplace to support colleagues who benefit from being able to see spoken English as cued speech, lip speaking readable mouth movements and British Sign Language (BSL).

 >![Cassie and Niki](/images/cassie-and-niki.png)
 12 million people in the UK have hearing loss and almost one million have severe or profound hearing loss.
-According to research conducted by [Action on Hearing Loss](https://actiononhearingloss.org.uk/){:target="_blank"}, 35% of employers are reluctant to employ hearing-impaired people.
+According to research conducted by [Royal National Institute for Deaf People (RNID)](https://rnid.org.uk/){:target="_blank"}, 35% of employers are reluctant to employ hearing-impaired people.

 Cassie listens as people speak and repeats it back clearly, in a neutral accent.
 Her words are echoed as on-screen captions, realistic mouth shapes for lip-readers and as Cued Speech signs.